microsoft/cpp-async/README.md

 # task_completion_source<T>

 This type controls a task and allows it to be returned and completed separately.
-Is is designed for producing an awaitable type from a function that is not itself a coroutine.
+It is designed for producing an awaitable type from a function that is not itself a coroutine.

 The design of this type is intentionally similar to TaskCompletionSource<TResult> in .NET.